veeruamma/Detectron2-Object-Detection/README.md

 ## Steps to implement at your local machine
 1. Clone the repository
-2. Create a new conda or virtual environment to run this project (recommended if you don't want to mess up with your existing environments)
+2. Create a new conda or virtual environment to run this project (recommended if you don't want to mess up with the libraries in existing environment)
 3. Install the required libraries using the following command
 ```
 pip install -r requirements.txt